JConquers/VR_Project_1/README.md

   - Number of Epochs: 20
   - Loss Function: Dice Loss

-    In this project, we experimented with different hyperparameters to optimize the performance of CNN and U-Net models for image segmentation.
-Below are the key hyperparameters used:
+    we experimented with different hyperparameters to optimize the performance of CNN and U-Net models for image segmentation.
+We ran with different loss functions (DICE, Binary cross), learning rates, epochs, batch sizes.
+The loss stopped reducing after aroung 18-20 epochs.
+The results below are from the best combination of hyperparameters.

     1. Learning Rate
     Value Used: 0.0001